Category guide Truck interior Published Jun 15, 2026 Updated Jul 10, 2026 2 minute read

 Seller links may earn Fitment Pilot a referral fee.
 Fitment guidance and deal quality come first.

-Start with the cab code before comparing liner brands.
-Crew cab, double cab, extended cab, and regular cab floors use different rear-row shapes, floor hooks, console cuts, and storage-bin clearances.
+The cab code decides more about liner fit than the brand name does.
+Crew, double, extended, and regular cab floors use different rear-row shapes, floor hooks, console cuts, and storage-bin clearances.
 A liner that almost fits can curl near the pedals or leave the sill edge exposed.

 Row coverage is the next shopping filter.
 Some trucks use one-piece rear mats, while others need separate left and right pieces.
 Check whether the order includes fronts only, rears only, or a full set, because sellers often show a generic group photo.